louiswilbrink/learning-rust/rust-notes.md

 - **Unit-like structs** are structs without any fields.
 - Rust doesn't automatically print tuples or structs to the console.
 To do so, add the **debug attribute** to the variable type definition, which adds the `Debug` trait.
 - The invocation context of an instance is denoted by `self` in Rust, instead of `this` in JavaScript.
-- To define a type's method within the type's **implementation block**.
+- Methods for types are summarized within a separated **implementation block**.
 - Rust allows **getters**, but they are not automatically implemented.
 - Struct fields can be private, and getters can provide a public API to read them.
-- Rust has a feature called **automatic referencing and dereferencing** that makes calling references to method a lot cleaner.
+- Rust has a feature called **automatic referencing and dereferencing** that makes calling references to methods a lot cleaner.
 - In Rust, **type definitions** keep fields and methods separate.
 - **enum definitions** can include an associated value for each variant.
 - **Enum** types can have implementations/methods/associated functions.